TIMHX/notion-bills-tracker/README.md

     -   `date` (覆写日期 - in YYYY-MM-DD format)
 -   **Notion Database Management**: Adds extracted bill information to a specified Notion database with predefined properties.
 -   **Automated Workflow**: Designed to run automatically via GitHub Actions every 6 hours, and can also be triggered manually.
+-   **Configurable Logging**: Utilizes `logger_utils.py` for structured logging with configurable levels (DEBUG, INFO, WARNING, ERROR, CRITICAL) via environment variables.
+-   **Workflow Tracking**: Tracks the status of each workflow run in a dedicated Notion database, providing visibility into automation health.

 ## Project Structure